How to Celebrate a Vein-Healthy Holiday

 Stay hydrated and mobile when working long hours.
 Standing in one place for too long can lead to leg swelling and water helps keep your circulation on track.

-Wear comfortable shoes and even compression stockings to take some pressure off your the veins in your feet and ankles.
+Wear comfortable shoes and even compression stockings to take some pressure off the veins in your feet and ankles.

 Remember to think of yourself this holiday season.
 Your good health is one of the best gifts you can give your family.